xmaysonnave/tiddlywiki-ipfs/README.md

 <a name="developer-repository-install"/>

-Clone this repository in a local folder:
+Clone this repository in a local folder, the following command pulls the main branch:

 ```text
 git clone https://github.com/xmaysonnave/tiddlywiki-ipfs --depth 1